basxsoftwareassociation/bread/README.md

 Documentation is hosted at [readthedocs.io](https://basx-bread.readthedocs.io/en/latest/)

-BREAD Engine
+BasxBread Engine
 ------------

 This package provides functionality to create django database applications in a quick and customizable way.
 Similar concept are CRUD (create-read-update-delete) frameworks or RAD (rapid application development) tools.
-BREAD is also partly a replacement of the django-admin interface, however, there is no API compatability to it.
+BasxBread is also partly a replacement of the django-admin interface, however, there is no API compatability to it.

 Installation
 ------------